 - Category: Governance Upgrade

 Based on the feedback provided on previous proposals, and new functionality that comes with RC-0.6.3, we are proposing a new method of bootstrapping chains.

 The Pocket Network Foundation would provide a minimum number of relays (revenue) on each new RelayChainID to attract enough nodes to provide quality service to new apps.
-The MaxApplications parameter would be lowered and filled up by the Foundation’s Pocket Dashboard, reinforcing the economic security of bootstrapped chains and thus allowing us to whitelist chains more quickly.
+The MaxApplications parameter would be lowered and filled up by the Pocket Portal, reinforcing the economic security of bootstrapped chains and thus allowing us to whitelist chains more quickly.
 To facilitate this, the Foundation would be delegated the power to control the MaxApplications parameter without DAO approval.